xiaomaimainp/LandPPT/README_EN.md

 5. **PPT Generation**: Generate complete HTML presentation based on outline

 ### 4. Edit and Export
-- Use AI chat functionality for real-time content and style editing
+- Use AI chat functionality for real-time content and style editing with image upload for visual references
-- Support image replacement and optimization
+- Support image replacement and optimization, AI template generation can reference uploaded images
+- Generate accompanying speech scripts with single/multiple/all slide modes
-- Export as PDF, HTML, or PPTX format
+- Export as PDF, HTML, PPTX, and speech script DOCX/Markdown formats
 - Save project versions and history
 - Support batch processing and template reuse